Garden spurge milk

 This section has been translated automatically.

-Originally from Southeast Asia (Indonesia, Polynesia, Malaysian Archipelago), introduced to Europe about 180 years ago.
-Today it is planted in many tropical gardens around the world and is one of the most popular indoor pot plants in many households, not only in Europe but also in the USA.
-More than 100 varieties are on sale, some of which even bear such well-known names as "Tsar Alexander III" or "Baron de Rothschild".
+Originally from Southeast Asia (Indonesia, Polynesia, Malaysian archipelago), it was introduced to Europe around 180 years ago.
+Today it is grown in many tropical gardens around the world and is one of the most popular indoor pot plants in many households, not only in Europe but also in the USA.
+More than 100 varieties are on the market, some of which even have such well-known names as "Tsar Alexander III" or "Baron de Rothschild".

 Occurrence